 Pumpkin seeds are rich in minerals such as magnesium and zinc.
 They are also rich in Omega 3 fatty acids and amino acids such as tryptophan.
-Add to that anti-inflammatory properties and ability help to kill parasites, and that’s pretty powerful.
+Add to those anti-inflammatory properties and the ability to help kill parasites, and that’s pretty powerful.
 So why would you want to waste the nutrient goodness?

 After carving a small pie pumpkin to use for a recipe, I went ahead and saved the seeds.
 I wanted to roast them, but I also knew that I wanted to do something different with them as well.
 So I’ve been trying different recipes and love using the seeds as quick and simple snacks!

 Any time you create a recipe, you never know exactly how it will turn out.
 But sometimes it turns out so much better than you could’ve expected!
 This was one of those recipes!
 These are so stinking delicious that I could’ve sat and eaten an entire batch in one sitting…although I did stop myself from doing that!
 It was really tempting though!